nishkohli96/eslint-config/apps/eslint-config-docs/versioned_docs/version-2.1/usage/eslint-8.md

 touch .eslintrc.js
 ```

-### NodeJS
+### Node.js

-For NodeJS applications, use only the `js` configuration this package.
+For Node.js applications, use only the `js` configuration this package.
 This import is essential for all JavaScript-based projects, as it defines the recommended set of JavaScript-specific linting rules and ensures consistent code quality.

 ```js
 module.exports = {